unf6/i/recovery.md

 1. Check to see if any new email addresses have been added to your account.
 Attackers can use this to reset your password.

-Now that you have blocked them out, try to undo the damage they have
+Now that you have blocked them out, try to undo any damage they have
 done:

 1. Check all of your recent messages, and unsend anything you don't